San Bernardino Services

 Probate Administrator

-When no executor is available or conflicts arise in probate cases, a San Bernardino Probate Administrator may be appointed.
-FedReceiver ensures estate assets are safeguarded, debts are resolved, and distributions comply with California probate law.
+When no executor is available or willing to serve, the court may appoint, a San Bernardino Probate Administrator.
+FedReceiver ensures estate assets are properly managed, debts are resolved, and property is distributed in accordance with California probate law.

 Clients Who Trusted Us